bazel-contrib/SIG-rules-authors/go-tutorial.md

 Bazel has various [commands](https://bazel.build/run/build#available-commands) that are defined.

-The main ones that are typically run by developers are [build](https://bazel.build/run/build#bazel-build), [test](https://bazel.build/docs/user-manual#running-tests) and [run](https://bazel.build/docs/user-manual#running-executables).
+The main ones that developers typically run are [build](https://bazel.build/run/build#bazel-build), [test](https://bazel.build/docs/user-manual#running-tests) and [run](https://bazel.build/docs/user-manual#running-executables).

 The build and test commands are pretty self-explanatory.
 The build command builds the source code